 The promise we make to take responsibility for things that need doing, creates a dependency between us and those who depend on the fulfillment of that promise.

 Acknowledge shared accountability

 The consequences of our action or inaction will affect the organization in some way, so by becoming part of an organization we are taking some responsibility for the wellbeing of the whole.
 Many responsibilities within an organization are hard to anticipate, are undefined and are undelegated.
-Therefore when members of an organization recognize that they share accountability for the organization as a whole, they are more inclined to step up and take responsibility for things when needed.
+Therefore when members of an organization recognize that they share accountability for the organization as a whole, they are more inclined to step up, bring attention to important issues, and take responsibility for things when needed.
 Problems and opportunities are more likely to be acknowledged and dealt with and you reduce the risk of developing a culture of looking the other way, or worse, a culture of blame.